The64thGamer/cheeseepedia/content/wiki/Birthday Star '95.md

 * Ron Schneider - Mr. Mouth

 ## Showtape Release ##
-Birthday Star '95 was released in January 1995 alongside the .
+Birthday Star '95 was released in January 1995 alongside the [January 1995]({{< ref "wiki/January 1995.md" >}}) show.
+It was initially released on Cyberstar SVHS tapes for the three supported stage types in stores at the time: 3-Stage, C & R (C-Stage and Rocker Stage) and R12 (Road Stage, 1-Stage and 2-Stage).
+It would remain this way until August 1996 when the [Awesome Adventure Machine]({{< ref "wiki/Awesome Adventure Machine.md" >}}) made its debut at the [Dallas, TX location on Montfort Dr]({{< ref "wiki/Dallas, TX (13125 Montfort Dr).md" >}}).
 Unlike all of the existing stage types in stores at the time, the AAM utilized LaserDiscs to play show data and the birthday show was released on LaserDisc alongside the three showtapes that supported it.
-The show would be released on LaserDisc again with the debut of  at the  location on December 17th, 1997 and would be rolled out to additional locations on the format as Studio C began its first wave of nationwide installations in 1998.
+The show would be released on LaserDisc again with the debut of [Studio C]({{< ref "wiki/Studio C Alpha.md" >}}) at the [Brookfield, WI]({{< ref "wiki/Brookfield, WI (19125 W Blue Mound Rd).md" >}}) location on December 17th, 1997 and would be rolled out to additional locations on the format as Studio C began its first wave of nationwide installations in 1998.

 ### 1999 reissue (Birthday Star '99) ###
-Beginning with the release of , Birthday Star '95 would be reissued as Birthday Star '99.
+Beginning with the release of Terrific Time Travel (Chuck E.'s Terrific Time Travel Revue), Birthday Star '95 would be reissued as Birthday Star '99.
 This release of the show was identical to that of the previous, however the Mr. Mouth pre-show was removed.
-The character had been retired in  and as the years went on his introduction became increasingly outdated so it was dropped.
+The character had been retired in [August 1995]({{< ref "wiki/Destination Imagination.md" >}}) and as the years went on his introduction became increasingly outdated so it was dropped.
 Now the show was presented in an identical form to Birthday Star '92 as an isolated song that simply played from beginning to end with no intro or outro.
-This reissue would be released on Cyberstar SVHS tapes for 3-Stage and R12, (C & R showtapes had been discontinued following , shows were released on 2-3 DVD discs containing audio and video and floppy disks containing signals.
+This reissue would be released on Cyberstar SVHS tapes for 3-Stage and R12, (C & R showtapes had been discontinued following [Blast From The Past]({{< ref "wiki/Blast From The Past.md" >}}) in January 1998) and on LaserDisc for Studio C. Between April 1999 and August 1999, CEC Entertainment Inc. transitioned all Studio C locations from using LaserDiscs to DVDs.
+Beginning with Fabulous World Adventure (Chuck E.'s Fabulous World Adventure), shows were released on 2-3 DVD discs containing audio and video and floppy disks containing signals.
 Birthday Star '99 would see a release on DVD + Floppy shows as such.
 It would remain this way until January 2001 when Birthday Star '95/99 were discontinued and invalidated in favor of its successor, Birthday Star 2001.

 {| class='wikitable'
 |+